scottbri/codecamp/lesson01/README.md

 ## A bit of javascript
 * javascript console
 * variables, operators, expressions
+* focus on evaluating expressions of all kinds
+* show object properties and functions of basic data types
 * introduce the game we will create together

 # EOC